s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 ![its better to try](/imgs/inline/better-to-try.png)

 Develop a habit of taking action.
 Look around, do you think these people have a device in their pockets that contains the totality of human knowledge?
 Can you fathom how crazy this is?
-You can google everything, from how tie your shoelaces like a flower to how motion detectors work.
+You can google everything, from how to tie your shoelaces in shape of a flower to how motion detectors work.

 It's crazy that there's information about everything but a lot of people still can't cook, sit through ads on YouTube without an adblocker and believe not washing your face is the reason behind acne.